Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Results

-Validation on 100{,}000 synthetic noisy signals (SNR = 32 ± 26 at b=0) demonstrated that the XAI-reduced protocol preserves estimation accuracy across the full physiological range of NEXI parameters (Figure \ref{fig:figure3}).
+Validation on 100{,}000 synthetic noisy signals (SNR = 32 ± 26 at b=0) (hold-out set, not used during any stage of the XGBoost training or RFE process) demonstrated that the XAI-reduced protocol preserves estimation accuracy across the full physiological range of NEXI parameters (Figure \ref{fig:figure3}).
 A consistent overestimation of $t_{ex}$ is observed for intermediate values, likely related to limited sensitivity at short $\Delta$. $D_i$ tends to be underestimated at intermediate values.
 Despite this, the reduced protocol shows estimation profiles nearly identical to the full acquisition.
+Paradoxically, the reduced protocol can even marginally outperform the full protocol in specific error bins (e.g., for $f$).
+This slight improvement occurs because discarding certain high b-value shells that are heavily dominated by noise effectively reduces the fitting instability for these specific parameters.
+Crucially, parameter estimation on this hold-out set was conducted using a standard non-linear least squares (NLS) fitting procedure rather than the XGBoost model used for optimization.
+This ensures that the identified 8-feature protocol is intrinsically informative and that its performance is not dependent on a specific machine-learning estimator.

 Voxel-level distributions and regional medians in healthy volunteers confirm this consistency (Figure \ref{fig:figure4}).
-Modes and median values across DKT cortical ROIs show minimal differences between protocols, with $t_{ex}$ around 40 ms, $f \approx 0.36$, and $D_e \approx 0.9$ µm$^2$/ms. These results support the robustness of the XAI-reduced protocol across typical inter-subject variability.
+Although the reduced protocol yields a slightly heavier tail in the $t_{ex}$ distribution (as a trade-off to reducing the datapoints by 50\%), modes and median values across DKT cortical ROIs show minimal differences between protocols, with $t_{ex}$ around 40 ms, $f \approx 0.36$, and $D_e \approx 0.9$ µm$^2$/ms. These statistics (mode and median) are a priority fot group-level analyses.
+These results therefore support the robustness of the XAI-reduced protocol across typical inter-subject variability.

-In comparison, two alternative subprotocols, one optimized via Fisher Information Matrix (FIM) analysis and one naively sampled, were also evaluated (Figure \ref{fig:figure5}).
-The FIM-derived protocol includes diverse diffusion times, but its optimization is purely theoretical; it cannot account for how realistic noise actually affects the parameter estimates, and it assumes the information from each measurement point simply adds up, ignoring that some points may be redundant.
-The naive protocol lacks $\Delta$ diversity, reducing sensitivity to exchange.
-RMSD calculations (Figure \ref{fig:figure6}) show that the XAI-optimized protocol yields the lowest deviations from the full protocol, particularly for $t_{ex}$ (2.4-fold lower than the naive protocol), $f$ and $D_i$.

-Surface parameter maps further confirm these trends (Figure \ref{fig:figure7}): the XAI protocol closely reproduces spatial contrasts observed in the full protocol, especially elevated $t_{ex}$ and $f$ in sensorimotor and occipital cortices.
-FIM and naive protocols fail to capture finer gradients and lack fidelity in frontal and temporal areas, especially for $f$.